jackieduckie/patformm/README.md

 ## Description

-`calculate_methylated_c_positions.sh` is designed to process an input BAM file containing MM tags from Biomodal and convert them into PAT format.
+`patformm` is designed to process an input BAM file containing MM tags from Biomodal and convert them into PAT format.
 The script calculates the positions of methylated 'C's, converts them to CpG index values, handles invalid genomic regions, and outputs the results in a specified format.

 ## Usage